ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 Suppose that a linear algebra library implements arithmetic operators on matrices, and users write "A * B" for a matrix A of `complex<float>`, and a matrix B of `double`.
 What should the matrix element type of the returned matrix be?
-The authors of P1385 assert that the returned matrix's element type should be complex double, since that would preserve accuracy.
+[P1385R1](wg21.link/p1385r1) asserts that the returned matrix's element type should be `complex<double>`, since that would preserve accuracy.
 Note that `common_type` does *not* preserve accuracy in this case: the `common_type` of `complex<float>` and `double` is `complex<float>`.
-This is one reason why P1385 needs matrix type promotion traits.
+(This is one reason why P1385 needs matrix type promotion traits.)

 This issue may arise even if the linear algebra library never needs to deduce the return type of an expression.
-For example, users may need care to avoid undesired promotions or compiler errors, such as mixing superficially harmless `double` constants like 1.0 (or integers promoted to `double` constants!) with matrices of non-floating-point types.
+For example, C++ does not define `operator*` for `complex<float>` and `double`.
+It's pretty easy to get a `double`; consider harmless-looking literal constants like 1.0.
 Implementers of mixed-precision libraries also need to watch out for bugs that silently reduce precision.
-See e.g., [this bug in a library to which I contribute](https://github.com/kokkos/kokkos-kernels/issues/101).
+See e.g., [this issue in a library to which I contribute](https://github.com/kokkos/kokkos-kernels/issues/101).
 Internal expressions in implementations may need to deduce extended-precision types for intermediate values.
 For example, a